 Switzerland is a year-round destination.
 The ski season lasts from late November to mid-April, and the slopes are busiest over Christmas and New Year, and during the Easter school holidays.
 Walkers, cyclists and other outdoor enthusiasts head to the Alps over the summer months (June to September).
 Read more on Switzerland's Climate and Weather.

 What to see in Switzerland

 -Admire the dramatic Mont Blanc from cruise on Lake Geneva.
 There are cruise operators on Lake Zurich and Lake Lucerne.

 -The stunning 13th-century Château de Chillon is a medieval castle that looks stolen straight from a fairytale.

--The historic city of Bern is a charming place filled with cobbled streets, ornate fountains and spired cathedrals.
+- Historic Bern is a charming city filled with cobbled streets, ornate fountains and spired cathedrals.

 What to do in Switzerland

 -Go to the Swiss Alps and experience some of the best winter sport action to be found anywhere in the world.